Other Puzzle Categories

 OctaCube - 8 sub-cubes attach to a central frame.
 Arrange the colors per rules.
 There is also a black non-magnetic version.

-Cube Octa
+• Cube Octa (magnetic)

 I picked this up at